-Note that using $\mathbf{I}$ as the albedo can double the shading effects (e.g.\ existing shadows get darker) and the addition of specular maps may saturate the image, which, however, rarely in our experiments and is similar to specular highlights appearing white in photographs.
+Note that using $\mathbf{I}$ as the albedo can double the shading effects (e.g.\ existing shadows get darker), and the addition of specular maps may saturate the image; however, this rarely occurs in our experiments and is similar to specular highlights appearing white in photographs.
 We keep values within bounds by clamping the rendered output $\mathbf{\hat{I}}$ to the range $[10^{-3}, 1]$.

-\paragraph{Handling normalized relative depth.} DA-V2 outputs normalized relative depths in the form of the normalized disparity map $\mathbf{\hat{D}}_\text{disp} = (1 / \mathbf{\hat{D}}-m)s$, where $m$ is the minimum disparity and $s$ is one over the maximum–minimum range of disparity.
+\parag{Handling normalized relative depth.} DA-V2 outputs normalized relative depths in the form of the normalized disparity map $\mathbf{\hat{D}}_\text{disp} = (1 / \mathbf{\hat{D}} - m)s$, where $m$ is the minimum disparity and $s$ is the inverse of the maximum--minimum disparity range.
 Converting to absolute depth requires

 where neither the scaling $s$ nor the offset $m$ is known at test time.
-However, the normal is invariant to the global scale and hence we only have to optimize the unknown scalar $b = m s$ alongside the depth refinement.
-Notably, we found the optimization to be insensitive to these parameters, likely because shading is about the relative angle between the light and the normal, not absolute orientation.
+However, the normal is invariant to global scale, and hence we only have to optimize the unknown scalar $b = ms$ alongside depth refinement.
+Notably, we found the optimization to be insensitive to these parameters, likely because shading depends on the relative angle between the light and the normal, not absolute orientation.
 Specifically, it is sufficient to fix $b=0.1$ with scaled orthographic projection.